Skip to main content

 • Maintains consistent capture settings

-4. 📖 Read full comparison study for detailed analysis
+4. ๐Ÿ“– Read full comparison study for detailed analysis

-The extensive testing proved that FFmpeg with either Windows Snipping Tool or Brobot Pattern Capture Tool provides optimal results.
+The extensive testing proved that FFmpeg runtime capture with Windows Snipping Tool patterns provides optimal results.
+While the Brobot Pattern Capture Tool is useful for testing similarity thresholds, Windows Snipping Tool patterns achieve significantly better runtime match rates (95-100% vs 70-80%).
 This configuration ensures:

 • Resolution independence